code-bio/idconex/README.md

 Creates an identicon for a given username.

-Use `render/1` to create a usual github like identicon.
+Use `render/2` without options to create a usual github like identicon.
-Use `render/4` to create an extended identicon.
+Use `render/2` with options to create an extended identicon.

 Use `encode64/1` to get the identicon as a base64 encoded png image.
 Use `save/2` to save the identicon as a png image file.